-There is a number of open-source software platforms you will encounter during your work with punctum books.
+There is a number of software platforms you will encounter during your work with punctum books.
+Most of them are open source.
 We list them below.
 All of these instances (except PubPub) are kindly managed by our friends over at Cloud68.co.

 We use Thoth for our metadata management.
 This is also the place you can download the metadata of your own publication, for example if you want to import them into a reference manager like Zotero or BibDesk. punctum books is one of the founders of Thoth.

 You have received the draft PDF of the interior of your book, we're getting close to publication now!
 You will have received a link to the PDF in our Nextcloud.
 When you open it, it will look like this: